 The NRA is proud of its record.
 "The fact is that nearly three hundred bills expanding and protecting the Second Amendment have become law in the last three years," Dalseide said.
 "That's almost ten times the number of new anti-gun laws passed across the nation."

 It's a reality Virginia governor Terry McAuliffe knows all too well.
-In the two years since he was elected on a progressive platform promising stricter gun laws, McAuliffe and his allies banked on Democrats winning in two critical districts this November to swing the Republican state senate in the governor's favor.
+In the two years since he was elected on a progressive platform promising stricter gun laws, McAuliffe and his allies banked on Democrats winning in two critical districts this November to swing the Republican state senate in the governor's favour.
 Everytown pulled out all the stops, canvassing for Democratic candidates Jeremy McPike and Dan Gecker in the state.

 In the few months since their daughter Alison Parker was shot dead while reporting live for a Roanoke TV station, Andy and Barbara Parker have become a key part of the effort in Virginia.
 "Is this it?
 I almost couldn't find the place!"
 Andy Parker yelled cheerfully from his car as he pulled up to McPike's campaign headquarters, next door to a psychology clinic in a deserted office park in Woodbridge, for an October canvassing event.
 The Parkers have channeled their grief into a very public rallying cry to get single-issue voters to the polls for stricter gun laws.

 A dozen or so members of the local Moms Demand Action chapter and the Everytown Survivor Network (of which the Parkers are members) and a smattering of press and Everytown staff huddled in the chilly parking lot and staged a rally before heading out to knock on doors.